GSA/digitalgov.gov/content/posts/2014-09-11-cheaters-thieves-saboteurs-other-nefarious-competitors.md

 ---
+url: /2014/09/11/cheaters-thieves-saboteurs-other-nefarious-competitors/
 date: 2014-09-11 12:00:59 -0400
-title: 'Cheaters, Thieves, Saboteurs & Other Nefarious Competitors'
+title: 'Cheaters, Thieves, Saboteurs &#038; Other Nefarious Competitors'
 summary: "Challenge and prize competitions are competitive and not always squeaky clean.
 There are a few things we've noticed and noted in our experience over the last four years with challenge competitions run by federal agencies and studying others in the private sector."
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
 tag: